SnowPowerCore/Products.Aspire/README.md

 Visual Studio Code was used for the development and testing of this project.

+A 'publish' command was not executed on this project and hasn't been tested.

 ## Integration tests
 You can execute tests by running the following command (it's assumed you 'cd' into the project root dir)